timboudreau/audio_unit_rust_demo/README.md

       `WhateverExtensionAudioUnit.h`
     2. Find the build setting for the public modulemap and set it to the relative path using Apple's build variable dereferencing syntax, e.g. `$(SRCROOT)/WhateverFramework/public.modulemap`
-    3. Create a file `private.modulemap` mapping any headers from libraries (example below)
+    3. Create a file `private.modulemap` mapping any headers from libraries (example below), and set the project's private modulemap to that file using the `$(SRCROOT)` alias as in the previous step.
     4. Find the build setting for the private module map and do likewise for it.
 Note the naming in the module map files is strict - i.e. `WhateverFramework` and `WhateverFramework_Private` in the first line that names the module.
 This accomplishes the same thing as the *Objective C Bridging Header*